-Interested in Palazzo Pitti tickets?
+Interested in Pitti Palace museum tickets?
 No wonder!
-A visit to the Palazzo Pitti and the Palatine Gallery is like time traveling expedition through the flamboyant palatial residence of grand dukes, princesses and powerful monarchs of Florence.
-It was desired into existence by a cunning banker and diplomat Luca Pitti who craved to match if not conquer the opulence of the Medici residence.
+A visit to the Palazzo Pitti and the Palatine Gallery is like time traveling expedition.
+It takes you on a quest through the flamboyant palatial residence of grand dukes, princesses and powerful monarchs of Florence.
+The palace was desired into existence by a cunning banker and diplomat Luca Pitti who craved to match if not conquer the opulence of the Medici residence.
 Though impressive from the start, the palace fully blossomed after being acquired by the Medici family as their private residence.
 In fact, Pitti Palace, Florence, became the grandest and most envy-inspiring private residence in Italy.
-Due to its storied history, the attraction boasts visitors, so you better book Pitti Palace tickets in advance.
+Due to its storied history, the attraction boasts visitors, so you better book Pitti Palace tickets in advance!

 Pitti Palace is one of the landmarks in Florence that shines the brightest.
 It houses not one but several of the most important museums the ancient city has to offer.
 Pompous in design and grand in appearance, it has been attracting travelers from all corners of the world for decades.
 More often than not, long queues form outside the palace making it harder to get inside, especially during peak season.

 Book your Pitti Palace tickets in advance to save time and make the most of your visit!
-We also recommend you to buy Boboli Gardens tickets and Uffizi Gallery tickets as it's one of the most famous tourist attractions.
+We also recommend you to buy Duomo Florence tickets and Uffizi Gallery tickets as it's one of the most famous tourist attractions.